-The United States of America is known for its vast and dynamic variety of eye-catching landscapes.
+The United States of America is known for its vast and dynamic variety of eye-catching landscapes especially those on Long Island.
 This is because the country is about 2,680 miles running east to west and 1,583 miles north to south.
 That’s a lot of land with a lot of geological history, but you can find a surprising amount of variety in just a single state.
 So what does the geology of West Virginia have to offer?
 Well, probably more than you think.
 Let’s start with a little history to show you how West Virginia came to be.

 That we can learn so much about a single rock formation is one of the appeals of geology.
 The tectonic activity helps shuffle nutrients and minerals necessary for life to flourish, as it soon would.
 Far atop the Catoctin formation is a sedimentary layer of marine deposits and small stones.
 These formed about 500 million years ago as a small sea swallowed what is today the entire state of West Virginia.
 Some of these rocks can still be found in deeper wells.
 Before the state finally rose above sea level just over 300 million years ago, the small layer of water left the Greenbrier Formation–limestone.

 Even after the sea was gone, West Virginia had transformed into a massive swamp.
 During this period, massive deposits of sandstone and shale resulted.
 The Appalachian Mountains begin to form around 250 million years ago, and in fact, most of the land within the state’s borders was slowly thrust skyward.
 As usual, when you have mountains you’re left with a period of erosion.